terra-money/docs/docs/develop/sdks/terra-js/getting-started.md

 And that's it!
 You can find other pool addresses [here](https://app.terraswap.io/) to call other swaps.
 Be sure to use the correct testnet or mainnet contract address.

+## More examples

+View the [Common examples]("common-examples.md) section for more information on using Terra.js.